jay-bman725/LockIt/README.md

 <summary><strong>Does LockIt work with all applications?</strong></summary>
 <br>
 LockIt works with most desktop applications but may have limitations with:

 - System applications

 - Full-screen games

 - Applications with elevated privileges
-- Browser tabs (locks the entire browser, not individual tabs)
 </details>

 <details>